VCSTDN2024/imad5112-assignment-2-Sylvester-N/README.md

 During the development of this project, I encountered several challenges, including:

 1. **Challenge 1**:Initially when the user would attempt to do a quiz, the user was able to proceed to the next question without answering "true" or "false".
-   - **Solution**: Turned out that I had implemented the "BtnNext.isEnabled = false" in the wrong location, therefore Mr Kincade, my IMAD lecturer assisted me by informing me to have a look at my codes and insure that they are all in the correct location.
+   - **Solution**: Turned out that I had implemented the "BtnNext.isEnabled = false" in the wrong location, therefore Mr Kincade, my IMAD lecturer assisted me by informing me to have a look at my codes and ensure that they are all in the correct location.

 2. **Challenge 2**: The application would crash as soon as the user would attempt the retry the quiz.
-   - **Solution**: I called and declare the retry button via "findviewbyid", and further implemented a "val intent" function so that the user would be redirected to the flashcard.
+   - **Solution**: I called and declare the retry button via "findviewbyid" and further implemented a "val intent" function so that the user would be redirected to the flashcard.

 From these challenges, I learned important lessons in utilising the right commands and functions when coding.